sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Monitoring.md

 ## CloudWatch Alarms

 We can associate **triggers** to metrics.
-Used to scale EC2 Instances, Terminate/Reboot/Recover EC2, and for SNS.
+**Alarm Action** are used to scale EC2 Instances, Terminate/Reboot/Recover EC2, and for SNS.
 **Composite alarms** are alarms based on **multiple metrics**. *(reduce alarm noise)*

 ## CloudWatch Events / EventBridge